RuiminLi98/RuiminLi-PacmanGame/README.md

 https://pacmangame-ruiminli.herokuapp.com/

-Please use W, A, S, D or Arrow keys to move the pacman.
+Please use Arrow keys to move the pacman.

 Ghosts will use some behavior to move toward/away from Pac-Man.
 They won't all use the same behavior